![]() |

 A nice example is Autumn sage.

-A perennial in the southwest regions, but it's an annual here in Michigan.
+A perennial in the southwest regions, but it's an annual here in Michigan (with heavy mulch it will survive my Z5 gardens).

-An advantage to having this plant here, it blooms all season for me and well into fall.
+An advantage to having this plant as one of my hummingbird flowers, it blooms all season for me and well into fall.

-I'm sure I left several plants off, but here is a nice list of hummingbird flowers.
+I'm sure I left several plants off, but here is a nice list.

 Anise Hyssop..........Agastache foeniculum..............Zone 7 - 11